-Our joint replacement and revision doctors at Orthopedic Specialists & Sports Medicine are the region's experts in providing evaluation and treatment for joint injuries and conditions.
+Our joint replacement and revision doctors at Orthopedic Specialists & Sports Medicine are recognized experts in providing evaluation and treatment for joint injuries and conditions.

 When people contact a doctor because of their joint pain, it is usually because the methods they have used to manage that pain on their own are no longer working.
 Sometimes their doctor can find new ways to help them.
 However, if the joint damage is severe, that patient will be referred to a joint replacement doctor.
 Joint replacement doctors have the specialized skills to assess a joint and determine if either a partial or total joint replacement is needed.
 They educate patients on joint replacement by explaining not only the procedure but also the follow-up care and rehabilitation that is needed to help make the recovery as swift and successful as possible.